2018kguo/RobinhoodBot/README.md

-This project support Python 3.7+
+This project supports Python 3.7+

 To Install: